google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 ![](res/python_print.png)

 <!--
 Writing Python code in a notebook is just like writing Python code anywhere else.

 Source: Google Copyright
 -->

 ---

 # Code Cells: Order of Cells vs. Cell Run Order

-* Variables that you define in one cell can later be used in other cells
+* Variables you define in one cell can later be used in other cells
 * It DOES NOT matter what order the cells appear in
 * It DOES matter the order in which cells are run

 <!--
 It doesn't matter what order the cells appear in.
 What matters is the order in which they are run.
 The run-order is captured by the numbers to the left of each cell.
 -->

 ---